How Industry 4.0 Supports Flexibility and Mass Customisation

-So, Ford’s approach was to get the design of the product right and then manufacture that product and that product alone.
+So, Ford’s approach was to get the design of the product right and then manufacture that product and that product alone at a massive scale.

 It was a successful approach, too.
 When he made the famous “any colour so long as it’s black” quote, Ford was producing just over 10,000 cars a year.
-Ten years later the company produced half-a-million Model T Fords and five years after that it was producing two million.
+Ten years later, the company had produced half-a-million Model T Fords, and five years after that, it was producing two million.

 100+ Years On

 Industry 4.0 technologies are changing the reality from Ford’s era unlike any other technologies that have come before.
-This is because it is now possible to meet the demands of customers for customisation while also getting the design right.
+Today, for example, it is now possible to meet the demands of customers for product customisation while also getting the design right.